wesselb/stheno/README_without_examples.md

-Furthermore, before computing a Cholesky decomposition, Stheno always adds a minuscule diagonal to prevent the Cholesky decomposition from failing due to positive indefinite caused by numerical noise.
+Furthermore, before computing a Cholesky decomposition, Stheno always adds a minuscule diagonal to prevent the Cholesky decomposition from failing due to positive indefiniteness caused by numerical noise.
 You can change the magnitude of this diagonal by changing `B.epsilon`:

 ```python